alitursucular/alitursucular.github.io/_posts/2019-04-18-color-codes-conversion-website.md

 I love math and I enjoy diving into the logic of things that I use.
 Color codes are one of them.
 Every color can be represented by different types and each type has different properties/areas of usage.
 (For example in web development, we generally use HEX and RGB(a),while offset printing uses CMYK) So the question came to my mind; what's the math behind it? _Note that: I am not an expert on color profiles, I am only interested in the conversion math._

+**The UI:**
+First version of this project dates back to 5 years.
+I have revised the UI of the site for the sake of this blog post.
+Pages previously had PHP extension but, since GitHub Pages does not host server-side languages, I switched to plain HTML.
+In addition to that, previous version was using Bootstrap v3.3.1 so, I also changed it to the current version and updated the grid & classes accordingly.
+Website is partially responsive, since the landing page is full of transitions.
+So rather than playing with media queries, I preferred to make an extra page to be loaded only if mobile (index-mobile.html).
+In the previous version, mobile detection was handled by PHP mobile detection class.
+However, in this version, I used jQuery method despite its downsides<sup>1</sup>.
+User can enter 6 different types of color profiles.
+Advanced input field solves many typing mistakes / styles and makes the calculation.
+If it can't solve the input, it displays an error message with many typing hints.
+The given input is not only converted, but also becomes the background color.
+It is important to note that, since background color of the site changes depending on the given color value, it is highly possible to have a readibility issue.
+To overcome this, I calculate the contrast of the given color and change several text colors to either black or white.
+Once the input field is cleared, everything goes back to its initial state.

 To begin with, since this project enables conversions between 6 different profiles, there are many functions to deal with.
 Instead of going to through them all, I will only focus on the HEX to RGB conversion.
 The rest can be found on my [GitHub repository](https://github.com/alitursucular/color-codes-conversion-website-demo).

-A hex triplet is a six-digit, three-byte hexadecimal number used in HTML, CSS, SVG, and other computing applications to represent colors.<sup>1</sup> The RGB color model is an additive color model in which red, green, and blue light are added together in various ways to reproduce a broad array of colors.
-The name of the model comes from the initials of the three additive primary colors, red, green, and blue.<sup>2</sup> Before we take a look at HEX to RGB conversion, we first need to validate user input so it can be processed:
+A hex triplet is a six-digit, three-byte hexadecimal number used in HTML, CSS, SVG, and other computing applications to represent colors.<sup>2</sup> The RGB color model is an additive color model in which red, green, and blue light are added together in various ways to reproduce a broad array of colors.
+The name of the model comes from the initials of the three additive primary colors, red, green, and blue.<sup>3</sup> Before we take a look at HEX to RGB conversion, we first need to validate user input so it can be processed:

 ```javascript
 // remove all whitespaces and assign to a variable